ngrilly/www.grilly.com/content/posts/2025-04-06-programming-languages-reason-to-exist.md

     - **Lua** → Embeddable scripting language (PUC-Rio)
     - **R** → Statistics (University of Auckland)

+*Note: This list should ideally include other great languages such as OCaml, F#, Haskell, Scala, Lisp, Clojure, Julia, D, Nim, Erlang, Elixir, Gleam, Fortran, Ada, Perl, and more.
+But I ran out of time — so I'll leave that as an exercise for the reader.* 🙂

 ## Takeaway

 These languages all have something in common: a clear and compelling reason to exist.
 They weren't invented in a vacuum.
 Each one solves a real problem, serves a distinct niche, or enables something that wasn't practical before.